ivanmbizhev/python-scripts/README.md

 # python-scripts

 This is the second repo, using the VS code tool.
-Again Python scripts made by watching course from Udemy
+Again Python scripts made by watching courses from Udemy